ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 **Advantages**:

-1. Works with a remote Conduit instance (see [requirement](#requirements) #3).
-2. Easy to understand: the gRPC methods, together with requests and responses, can easily be understood from a proto file.
+1. Easy to understand: the gRPC methods, together with requests and responses, can easily be understood from a proto file.
-3. An HTTP API for the schema registry can easily be exposed (if needed).
+2. An HTTP API for the schema registry can easily be exposed (if needed).

 **Disadvantages**: